pablo-aviles-prieto/expense-tracker/README.md

 - **Transaction Management**: Easily upload CSV files or input transactions manually to keep track of your financial activities.
 - **Subscription Tracking**: Monitor both active and inactive subscriptions in one place.
 - **Responsive Design**: Enjoy a consistent and smooth experience across all your devices.
 - **Secure Authentication**: Utilizes Next-Auth for robust security, allowing users to log in via Google or with an email/password combination.
-Emails are verified through SendGrid, ensuring users have rightful access to the email provided.
+Emails are verified through Resend, ensuring users have rightful access to the email provided.

 Dive into the code, explore the features, and feel free to contribute or provide feedback!